Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: A Rejective Sequential BH Procedure Controlling FDR

 Set $\mI_{j+1}$ to be the indices of the remaining hypotheses and proceed to stage $j+1$.

 \item Otherwise, $n=\overline{N}$ so accept all active hypotheses $H^{(k)}$, $k\in \mI_j$, and stop. \end{enumerate} \end{enumerate}

 Like the Sequential BH Procedure, this procedure samples all active test statistics until at least one of them will be rejected, indicated by the stopping rule~\eqref{SeStepUpellj.def} which is similar to the BH rejection rule.
 Then a step-up rejection rule is used in Step~\ref{step:SeStepUprej} to reject certain hypotheses before the next stage of sampling begins.
 When the truncation point~$\overline{N}$ is reached, all remaining active hypotheses are accepted.
+The next theorem shows that, similar to the Sequential BH PRocedure, the rejective procedure has guaranteed FDR control under independence of true hypotheses, and FDR control with a slight inflation factor under arbitrary dependence.

 \begin{theorem} Fix $\alpha\in(0,1)$.
 In the above setup, suppose that there are $K_0$ true null hypotheses~$H^{(k)}$ and that \eqref{FDRtypeI} holds.
 Then the Rejective Sequential BH Procedure defined above satisfies \eqref{FDR.ind} if the $K_0$ data streams corresponding to the true null hypotheses are independent, and it satisfies \eqref{FDR.arb} under arbitrary dependence between data streams. \end{theorem}